Dependable, Experienced, Knowledgeable

 Generally, burglary is a third degree offense punishable by three (3) to five (5) years in prison and up to $15,000 in fines.
 These penalties may apply if the prosecution can prove the requisite elements of the crime of burglary.
 N.J.S.A.
 2C:18-2(b) elevates the burglary charge to a second degree offense if the accused individual purposely, knowingly, or recklessly inflicts bodily injury on another person, or attempts to do so.
 Burglary is also a second degree offense if the accused individual is armed with a deadly weapon or explosives, or displays what appears to be a deadly weapon or explosives during the burglary.

 In order to be convicted of burglary in Mercer County, New Jersey, an individual must have entered another person’s property, which was not otherwise open to the public, with the intent to commit some additional type of crime.
-At Aydelotte & Scardella Law LLC in Hamilton, NJ, we typically begin any case by analyzing the specific facts and circumstances of that case.
+At The Scardella Law Firm LLC in Hamilton, NJ, we typically begin any case by analyzing the specific facts and circumstances of that case.
 In a burglary case, we will often visit the scene itself to determine whether the property was, in fact, open to the public in some manner.
 Perhaps the property was frequently used by the public as a shortcut to some other area, which can negate an accused individual’s intent to enter the property illegally if he or she reasonably believed that the public was permitted to enter.

 We aggressively investigate every burglary case, and think outside the box to formulate the strongest possible defense given the circumstances of the case.
 Often, we will locate evidence and testimony to challenge the prosecution’s evidence regarding a defendant’s intent to commit a crime while on the property.
 This strategy can successfully reduce the charges from burglary to trespassing—a significantly less serious offense.